-When water ends up where it doesn’t belong, it can do a good deal of damage — but many homeowners don’t think about preventing water damage until it’s too late.
+When water ends up where it doesn’t belong, it can do a lot of damage — but many homeowners don’t think about preventing it until it’s too late.
 Take these ten steps to help prevent damage to your home before it happens:

 Seal cracks in your foundation walls and basement floors.
 This is a simple way to help reduce the risk of basement water damage.
 In most cases, you can seal existing cracks from the inside of your home without having to dig around your foundation.

 Window wells, or wells dug outside a below-grade window, are typically reinforced with galvanized steel or polyethylene shields that support the earth and block debris and moisture from reaching your basement windows.
 Not surprisingly, they can significantly improve drainage and help prevent windowsill rot.
 Besides installing wells, adding well covers or plastic sheeting as inexpensive barriers will provide extra protection.

 A weeping tile or a foundation drain can be essential in ensuring your home has proper drainage.
 Also called a drain tile, perimeter tile, or foundation drain, a weeping tile is a porous pipe used for underground water collection.
 If you were wondering, these pipes were made initially from terracotta tiles — hence the name.
 But nowadays, they are typically corrugated plastic pipes with small slits or weep holes buried around your foundation to drain moisture.
 Where to direct your weeping tile drainage is an essential factor, too.
 Your safest bet is to install a sump pit and sump pump in your basement and direct weeping tile water to it.
 It can be pumped safely from your home with a flexible line.